Eva-Kuk/smoothie-lovers/README.md

 - There is a search box feature which performs text search based on the ingredient
 - New users can register on the site from the register page
 - Registered users can log in to the site from the log on page
-- The site allows theregistered user to:
+- The site allows the registered user to:
     - Share their own recipes.
     - View all recipes shared by other members.
     - Edit their own recipes.
-    - Del}ete their own recipes.
+    - Delete their own recipes.
 - The site also allows the admin/owner of the website to:
     - Share their own recipes.
     - Edit their own recipes.